Macrometacorp/docs/docs/queryworkers/bind-parameters.md

 sidebar_position: 60
 ---

-C8QL supports the usage of bind parameters, thus allowing to separate the query text from literal values used in the query.
+SQL and C8QL support the usage of bind parameters, thus allowing to separate the query text from literal values used in the query.
 It is good practice to separate the query text from the literal values because this will prevent (malicious) injection of keywords and other collection names into an existing query.
 This injection would be dangerous because it may change the meaning of an existing query.

 Using bind parameters, the meaning of an existing query cannot be changed.
 Bind parameters can be used everywhere in a query where literals can be used.